Which type of roofing you choose for your stables, garage, carriage house, car port, workshop or garden studio/office

 If you would like to add insulation and boarding, we would recommend choosing our OTB 3 specification for your building as this opens up the option of a clay or slate tile.

 Our timber buildings are very competitively priced, but not at the cost of quality.
 We use high quality, respected products that we trust.
 That doesn’t necessarily mean expensive; Onduline sheeting is a cost effective roofing solution that is extremely durable, Onduvilla offers a tiled-effect that looks great, whilst Tapco tiles are a fantastic slate alternative.

-Alternatively, our OTB 3 specification timber buildings are ready to receive slate or clay tiled roofing from your own builder or contractor.
+Alternatively, our OTB 3 specification timber buildings are ready to receive a heavier roofing tile.